bradbotcode/Friender-App/README.md

 ## Running Locally

-To run the application locally and access it in your browser, first set the `PORT` environment variable to the value of your choice.
-An example is shown below.

-	export PORT=3000
+This app is setup to run locally on `PORT 3000`.
+You can access it from your browser at the URL, `localhost:3000`, once installed.

-After the `PORT` variable has been set, run the Node.js application with the following command:
+Be sure to run the Node.js application with the following command:

 	node server.js

-The app is now running locally.
-You can access it from your browser at the URL `localhost:PORT`.